Mark Paradies, President

 As a strategic advisor, Tim Diggs empowers his clients to move forward effectively with his contagious “going above and beyond” attitude.
 As an instructor, he skillfully builds camaraderie in the classroom to create an impactful learning environment.

-Tim has used TapRooT® since 1996 as a methodology to solve productivity and quality problems and joined the System Improvements in 2019.
+Tim has used TapRooT® since 1996 to solve productivity and quality problems and joined the System Improvements in 2019.
 He feels excited to be “entrusted with teaching TapRooT® RCA and carrying it forward.”
-Before joining System Improvements, he worked for 23 years in the transportation industry developing new processes, evaluating and improving existing operational processes, deploying new systems, and delivering training to operations personnel.
+Before joining System Improvements, he worked for 23 years in the transportation industry, developing new processes, evaluating and improving existing operational processes, deploying new systems, and delivering training to operations personnel.
 Tim has a B.A. in Economics and a minor in Business Management from the University of Tennessee.

 Connect with Tim or read his blog posts.